Capital punishment in Australia: History

+Federal jurisdictions

-Commonwealth
+Commonwealth law

 In 1973 the Death Penalty Abolition Act 1973 of the Commonwealth abolished the death penalty for federal offences.
 It provided in Section 3 that the Act applied to any offence against a law of the Commonwealth, the Territories or under an Imperial Act, and in s.
 4 that "[a] person is not liable to the punishment of death for any offence".

 No executions were ever carried out under Commonwealth criminal laws, and the passage of the Death Penalty Abolition Act 1973 saw the death penalty replaced with life imprisonment as the maximum punishment.
 On 11 March 2010, Federal Parliament passed laws that prevent the death penalty from being reintroduced by any state or territory in Australia.

 The Commonwealth will not extradite or deport a prisoner to another jurisdiction if they could be sentenced to death for any crime.
 A recent case involving this was the case of American Gabe Watson, who was convicted of the manslaughter of his wife in North Queensland, and faced capital murder charges in his home state of Alabama.
 His deportation was delayed until the government received assurances that he would not be executed if found guilty.

+War Crimes Act 1945

+Following the conclusion of World War II, the Chifley government passed the War Crimes Act 1945, allowing for the trial of Japanese military personnel and collaborators accused of war crimes in Australian territories.
+Those trials were separate to the International Military Tribunal for the Far East separately convened by the Allied powers for the trial of Japanese civilian leaders.

+A total of 137 people were executed under the War Crimes Act 1945, with the final executions taking place on Manus Island in 1951.
+Most trials were held in New Guinea, although three took place in Darwin; 300 trials were held for 807 accused, with approximately two-thirds convicted and 226 death sentences imposed.
+Trials were carried out by the military and were initially not subject to review by civilian authorities.
+Given the large numbers of executions, there were administrative challenges in finding soldiers willing to make up firing squads and in finding qualified hangmen.